 If you're injured in a car wreck caused by another driver, this may be your first experience filing a claim for compensation with another person’s insurance company.
 The process can be confusing, and settling your claim may not be easy.
 Understanding how the settlement of a San Diego auto collision claim works can help reduce stress and impatience.
 Let me take you through it step-by-step.

 Step 1: Verify Insurance Limits

-When you file the claim with the negligent driver’s insurance company, make certain to verify the amount of insurance coverage so that you'll receive the proper amount of compensation.
+When you file a claim with the negligent driver’s insurance company, make certain to verify the amount of insurance coverage so that you'll receive the proper amount of compensation.